awsdocs/aws-systems-manager-user-guide/doc_source/sysman-rc-setting-up-cmdsec.md

 }
 ```

-You can also create IAM policies that enable a user to execute commands on multiple groups of tagged instances\.
-The following policy enables the user to execute commands on either group of tagged instances, or both groups\.
+You can also create IAM policies that enable a user to run commands on multiple groups of tagged instances\.
+The following policy enables the user to run commands on either group of tagged instances, or both groups\.

 ```
 {